Lanhydrock Respryn Ramble

 The woods contain a complex mix of banks and ditches which are the remains of tin streaming dating from the late 1600s.
 Tin streams are formed by the erosion and accumulation of tin-rich rocks in the bottom of river valleys.
 After their formation, layers of sand, gravel and peat settled on top.
 The tinners removed the formations by hand, forming the banks and ditches you can see today.
-To extract the tin they diverted a stream of water so that the lighter sands and silts were washed away leaving behind the heavier gravels containing tin-rich rocks.
+To extract the tin a stream of water was diverted so that the lighter sands and silts were washed away leaving behind the heavier gravels containing tin-rich rocks.

 You're now in Higginsmoor Wood which is semi-natural ancient woodland.
 The area was previously used for tin streaming, one of the earliest forms of tin mining.
 You can still see where the water was channelled to allow workers to extract the tin.
 Turn right up the hill.